Remember dogs and cats like to chew on tall grass and weeds……So be aware of any foxtails that might be in or around your yard.

 If you suspect your pet has a foxtail lodged somewhere its very important you see a vet right away, as they travel fast.
-The further they go the more a vet has to search, meaning time sedation and money.
+The further they go the more your veterinarian has to search.
+Meaning time, sedation, and money.

 Buddy the min pin knows all too well about a foxtail in the nose.
-He sniffed one up on a walk a couple years ago.
+He sniffed one up on a walk some years ago.
 Within hours it traveled too far to be pulled, and under sedation they were lucky to find it.
-He says keep an eye out for them on trails too!!!

 So keep away from dry weeds and foxtails on hiking trails and in your yard.

 Some have thorns or prickly lil burrs that can get caught in their fur, leaving them limping or chewing at their paws.